Your Guide to 4 Last-Minute Valentine’s Dates in Hawaiʻi

 If spending an evening with a bowl of popcorn sounds like an ideal Valentine’s Day, then cozy up with a partner to enjoy the perfect cocktail of romance, comedy and the Hawaiian Islands.
 Although intrinsically cheesy, there’s always a comforting feeling indulging in a rom-com.
 And Hawaiʻi just happens to be the backdrop for a handful of classics as well as fresh films.
 In the musical romantic comedy, “Blue Hawaiʻi” (1961), Elvis Presley sings and dances through Waikīkī Beach and Lēʻahi (Diamond Head).
 Starring Adam Sandler and Drew Barrymore, “50 First Dates” (2004) is the archetypal rom-com, which was filmed around Oʻahu.

 And no one can forget “Forgetting Sarah Marshall” (2008), which follows the wild antics of Jason Segel, Kristen Bell, Mila Kunis and Russel Brand at the Turtle Bay Resort on Oʻahu.
-The rom-com veteran Adam Sandler even returned to Hawaiʻi, but this time to Maui with co-star Jennifer Anniston, to film “Just Go with It” (2011).
+The rom-com veteran Adam Sandler returned to Hawaiʻi with co-star Jennifer Anniston, to film “Just Go with It” (2011) on Maui.
 Finally on the rom-com list is “Mike and Dave Need Wedding Dates” (2016).
-Starring Zac Efron and Adam DeVine, the film leans heavily into being a raunchy comedy, but there is romance in the air at the Turtle Bay Resort once again.
+Starring Zac Efron and Adam DeVine, the film leans heavily into being a raunchy comedy, but there is romance in the air at the Turtle Bay Resort.

 Go Star Gazing